What is LiDAR? While it might appear to be a futuristic word, LiDAR has actually been around since the 1960s.

 Increasingly popular alternatives are chip-based products with minimal moving parts, such as MEMS devices.
 These involve a single sensor pointing at a very small moving mirror which can be shifted to capture an image of a desired space.

 Flash LiDAR enables a faster data capture rate and is less susceptible to image vibration.
 It works similar to a digital camera in that it uses an optical flash to capture backscattered light, but does come with challenges that include the fact that reflected light may blind sensors.

 Some have cited cost as another prohibitive barrier to entry to many of these solution variants, but LiDAR sensors are becoming more affordable all the time – add in the advantages to be gained from higher quality and more accurate imaging of a space, and turning to LiDAR appears more viable today than it ever has been in the security arena.

 LiDAR enhanced video is extremely well suited for intrusion detection and surveillance.
 Operators will be able to analyze events in exacting detail, knowing when something has moved or changed, such as when a person enters a space or moves through a door.

 There is an enormous array of specific use cases where this could prove useful.
 A niche example is in galleries and museums, which would be able to keep visitors away from delicate exhibits and works of art.

-At Oyla, we have already unveiled a world first in the form of Fusion, a mass market 3D sensor fusion camera for the physical security market.
+At Oyla, we have already unveiled a world first in the form of Fusion, a mass market 3D fusion camera for the physical security market.

 Integrating video and LIDAR at the hardware level, our AI-powered solution fuses 3D and video data to present the highest reliability levels in a unified model, what we call the next generation of 3D surveillance.